 Run by an incredibly dedicated group of volunteers, we always welcome the helping hands of others.
 Many of our volunteers are veterans.
 Some volunteers have a life time of horse experience.
 However, it's not necessary to have ever worked with horses in order to get involved just a desire to lend a hand and let a horse change your life.

-Gus received his certification as an equine-assisted therapeutic riding instructor in 2002 from the Professional Association of Therapeutic Horsemanship (PATH Intl.), the premier organization that trains, certifies, and monitors equineassisted therapy programs internationally.
+Gus received his certification as an equine-assisted therapeutic riding instructor in 2002 from the Professional Association of Therapeutic Horsemanship (PATH Intl.).
 He is also certified in CPR and first aid.
 He has over 50 years of horse experience and 17 years as an equine-assisted therapy instructor.
 Gus is an active member of the American Legion and Vietnam Veterans of America.
 As a former range technician with the Bureau of Land Management, Gus led staff and volunteer groups on horseback into wilderness areas of the Colorado Rockies, as well as teaching horse safety classes for BLM in Albuquerque and Canon City, Co.

 David has over 20 years of horse experience including two years as a therapeutic riding instructor.
 He was co-owner of a successful commercial contracting business in Santa Fe for six years before becoming a full time Real Estate Broker.
 He is currently co-owner of Mead & Von Eschen Group Realty in Santa Fe, NM.